Angel Island Immigration Station

 Angel Island Immigration Station was an immigration station in San Francisco Bay which operated from January 21, 1910, to November 5, 1940, where immigrants entering the United States were detained and interrogated.
 It is estimated that some 100,000 Chinese immigrants and 85,000 Japanese immigrants (among others) entered the United States through this station.

 Angel Island is an island in San Francisco Bay.
 It is currently a State Park administered by California State Parks and a California Historical Landmark.
 The island was originally a fishing and hunting site for Coastal Miwok Indians and later a haven for Spanish explorer Juan Manuel de Ayala.
 Later, it was developed as a cattle ranch, then, starting with the Civil War, the island served as a U.S. Army post.

 During the island's Immigration Station period, the island held hundreds of thousands of immigrants, the majority from China, Japan, India, Mexico, the Philippines, Australia, and New Zealand.
 The detention facility was considered ideal because of its isolated location, making it very easy to control immigrants, contain outbreaks of disease, and enforce the new immigration laws.
 After the war the station was abandoned, but the wall inscriptions left by inmates helped spur a preservation movement and the barracks were renovated.
 The nearby hospital opened as a museum in 2022.

 The station is listed on the National Register of Historic Places under the title Angel Island, U.S. Immigration Station, and is a National Historic Landmark.
 The station is open to the public as a museum – "a place for reflection and discovery of our shared history as a nation of immigrants".
+In 2026, the National Trust for Historic Preservation listed the location on their annual "America’s 11 Most Endangered Historic Places" due to physical, environmental, political, and economic factors.